Web3JS Socket/Connection Issues

 What is an ideal connection count for you?

-If you're using SDKs like jito-ts which uses node-fetch underneath, or some other libraries, you may encounter errors like ERR_STREAM_PREMATURE_CLOSE
+If you're using SDKs like which uses underneath, or some other libraries, you may encounter errors like ERR_STREAM_PREMATURE_CLOSE

 which have this same underlying issue and limiting the number of connections for NodeJS has resolved the issue for our customers.
 The number of connections for libraries like node-fetch